-Police arrest thousands of motorists each year on suspicion of DUI.
+Police arrest thousands of motorists each year on suspicion of a first-time DUI.
 But not all motorists are convicted of this crime.
 The main reason is a strong DUI defense.
 But to build a strong DUI defense, we first need to understand the criteria police use to arrest a drunk driver.

 Stated another way, we need to understand the steps police take to arrest a suspected drunk driver.
 We can then use these steps to build a DUI defense that is unique to each case.
 And this approach increases the chances a defendant will get a favorable outcome in his or her case.

 To this end, police divide the DUI or DWI-arrest process into three phases: